redis/redis-doc/topics/modules-api-ref.md

 the selected db.

-Callback for scan implementation. void scan_callback(RedisModuleCtx *ctx, RedisModuleString *keyname,
+Callback for scan implementation.

+    void scan_callback(RedisModuleCtx *ctx, RedisModuleString *keyname,
                        RedisModuleKey *key, void *privdata);

-ctx - the redis module context provided to for the scan. keyname - owned by the caller and need to be retained if used after this function.
+- `ctx`: the redis module context provided to for the scan.
+- `keyname`: owned by the caller and need to be retained if used after this function.

-key - holds info on the key and value, it is provided as best effort, in some cases it might be NULL, in which case the user should (can) use `RedisModule_OpenKey` (and CloseKey too). when it is provided, it is owned by the caller and will be free when the callback returns.
+- `key`: holds info on the key and value, it is provided as best effort, in some cases it might be NULL, in which case the user should (can) use `RedisModule_OpenKey()` (and CloseKey too). when it is provided, it is owned by the caller and will be free when the callback returns.

-privdata - the user data provided to `RedisModule_Scan`.
+- `privdata`: the user data provided to `RedisModule_Scan()`.

 The way it should be used:

      RedisModuleCursor *c = RedisModule_ScanCursorCreate();
      while(RedisModule_Scan(ctx, c, callback, privateData));
      RedisModule_ScanCursorDestroy(c);